rancher/rancher-docs/versioned_docs/version-2.12/integrations-in-rancher/compliance-scans/compliance-scans.md

 The default profile and the supported CIS benchmark version depends on the type of cluster that will be scanned:

-The `rancher-cis-benchmark` supports the CIS 1.6 Benchmark version.
+The `rancher-compliance` supports the CIS 1.6 Benchmark version.

 - For RKE Kubernetes clusters, the RKE Permissive 1.6 profile is the default.
 - EKS and GKE have their own CIS Benchmarks published by `kube-bench`.
 The corresponding test profiles are used by default for those clusters.